juanroldan1989/infra-modules/modules/eks/karpenter/README.md

 ### Default AWS vCPU Quotas

-- AWS applies default vCPU quotas for each instance category (e.g., 16 vCPUs for new accounts).
+- AWS applies default vCPU quotas for each instance category (e.g.: 16 vCPUs for new accounts).

 - If Karpenter hits this limit, new nodes may fail to launch with a VcpuLimitExceeded error.